DevHunts-Com/whatspie-api-docs/docs/authentication.md

   '6281234567890',
   '6289876543210',
   'chat',
-  'Hello from Whatspie API V2! 🚀'
+  'Hello from Whatspie API! 🚀'
 );
 ```